xcube-dev/xcube/docs/source/examples/xcube_gen.rst

 and is fixed to a global grid.

 2. Decide on variables to be included:
-    * Are all the variables in the source files needed?
+    * Are all variables of the source files needed?
 If not, select the ones to be included.
     * Should specific pixels be masked out?

 3. Decide on chunking: